 Within the Arc’teryx SL category, there is an assortment of jackets.
 Below we compare the differences between the jackets within the category so you can be sure you are purchasing exactly what you are looking for.

 The Alpha SL jacket is a waterproof and breathable 3-layer GORE-TEX® jacket ideal for climbers and alpine climbers looking for a super light layer to protect themselves from the elements when they need it the most.
 Boasting a fitted fit, you don’ have to worry about loose sleeves or hems getting in the way of your gear during an ascent.
-The hood is also helmet compatible so you can be sure to get full waterproof coverage in the wettest conditions.
-It is constructed from the lightest weight materials available and utilizes PacLite® product technology making it an ideal emergency waterproof/ breathable option that is a backpack essential.
+The hood is helmet compatible so you can be sure to get full waterproof coverage in the wettest conditions.
+Constructed from the lightest weight materials available and utilizes PacLite® product technology, the Alpha SL jacket is an ideal emergency waterproof/ breathable option and is easily a backpack essential.

 Similar to the Alpha SL, the Beta SL jacket is also a super lightweight and packable weatherproof shell.
 This particular model though is designed for hikers and backpackers and will have specific features dedicated to these types of activities.
 Specific features include a low-profile StormHood™ and laminated WaterTight™ zippers on the two hand pockets.
 If you’re a hiker looking for a reliable jacket to fit as your packable emergency weather protection, the Beta SL is a great choice.

 Next we have the Beta SL Hybrid Jacket.
-This particular jacket is like a combination of the Beta SL and the Alpha SL simply because it offers a helmet compatible StormHood™ and high wear areas are reinforced with GORE-TEX® fabric with GORE® C-KNIT™ backer technology.
-Once again, it is a super light jacket that is both waterproof and windproof making it an essential emergency weather protector for any hiker or climber battling undesirable conditions.
+Simply put, this jacket is a combination of the Beta SL and the Alpha SL.
+It is equipped with a helmet compatible StormHood™ and high wear areas are reinforced with GORE-TEX® fabric with GORE® C-KNIT™ backer technology.
+This is a super light jacket that is both waterproof and windproof making it an essential emergency weather protector for any hiker or climber battling undesirable conditions.
 The Beta SL Hybrid offers multiple additional features that the Beta SL does not which is evident in the pricing.
 If you are looking for a more technical super light jacket, the Beta SL Hybrid is a perfect choice.

-Other SL models include the Fission SL jacket which is the lightest, fully waterproof and insulated jacket which is perfect for cold, wet weather.
-Unfortunately, there is no women’s model for this particular jacket, but for the men looking for something super light and weatherproof that will also keep you warm, the Fission SL jacket is exactly what you need when the weather turns.
+Other SL models include the Fission SL jacket which is the lightest, fully waterproof and insulated jacket perfect for cold, wet weather.
+If you are looking for something super light and weatherproof that will also keep you warm, the Fission SL jacket is exactly what you need when the weather turns.
 A helmet compatible StormHood™, anatomical shaping and articulated elbows with gusseted underarms makes it ideal for hikers and climbers.
-This jacket pairs the Arc’teryx exclusive Thermatek™ insulation with GORE-TEX® weatherproof fabric to create the ultimate emergency, wet weather protection jacket perfect for cooler temepratures.
+This jacket pairs the Arc’teryx exclusive Thermatek™ insulation with GORE-TEX® weatherproof fabric to create the ultimate emergency, wet weather protection jacket perfect for cooler temperatures.